xiaohan2012/xiaohan2012.github.io/_posts/2015-09-20-pgm-2-markov-network.md

 Soundness/completeness, those theorem between \\( \mathcal{G}\\) and \\(P\\) are not talked in detail.
 This might indicate I don't need to pay too much attention on those topics.

+## Disclaimer

+Some portions of the content are directly taken from the [slides](http://www.cs.cmu.edu/~epxing/Class/10708-14/lectures/lecture3-MRFrepresentation.pdf) of CMU Probabilistic Graphical Model, 2014 by Eric Xing